 Chris has studied under Alan since being 17 years of age.
 Alan insisted he serve a 4 year indentured apprenticeship with him before trying other areas of the vehicle trade.
 Chris has had the same indentured apprenticeship which Alan had, and has worked at various body shops including a spell at Chevron racing cars building and preparing Chevrons, F1, F2 and GT cars for racing.

 As well as being taught metal and bodywork Rick studied all aspects of body & paint work for 4 years under Gary Townley, who previously worked for Richard Proctor at Plus Four Motors, while there Gary completed paint work for several vehicles to compete in the infamous Pebble Beach Concours D’elegance.

+We have been involved with vehicle restoration since 1977.
+Alan first started restoring Vintage cars and in 1983 restored his first Austin Healey MKIII winning 3 Concours prizes.
+Further Concours prizes were won over the years with both vintage and classic cars, Austin Healeys being one of the favourites.
 A Historic rally car built by Merlin and driven by the late David Shakespeare won numerous awards in Europe and in the UK as well as concours prizes from 1989.
 A Delage D8S, one of only 3 built, owned by John Ash also won numerous Concours awards including best car in show at the NEC in 1990 and continues to win Concours D`elegance prizes today, the last being in May 2014 at the Gawsworth Hall classic car show.